AAA Foundation for Traffic Safety

 Awake at the Wheel (from the National Heart, Lung, and Blood Institute)

 The Awake at the Wheel Campaign consists of materials for students and teachers designed to help young people make wise choices about sleep in general, and drowsy driving in particular.

 Motor vehicle crashes are the leading cause of death for U.S. teens.
 Parents Are the Key, a campaign from the Centers for Disease Control and Prevention (CDC), helps parents, pediatricians, and communities keep teen drivers safe on the road.

 From the National Highway Traffic Safety Administration

-Distracted driving is dangerous, claiming 3,477 lives in 2015 alone.
-NHTSA leads the national effort to save lives by preventing this dangerous behavior.
+Distracted driving is dangerous, claiming 3,142 in 2020 alone, NHTSA leads the national effort to save lives by preventing this dangerous behavior.
 Get the facts, get involved, and help us keep America’s roads safe.

 DriveitHOME is an initiative of the National Safety Council, designed by and for parents of newly licensed teen drivers.
 DriveitHOME offers free resources parents can use to help their teen build experience to become safer drivers.
 It also is a place parents can share their ideas for keeping teens safe behind the wheel.

 DRIVE SMART Virginia is a non-profit organization dedicated to educating drivers and raising traffic safety awareness in order to save lives and reduce injuries on the roadways of Virginia.